NHOrus/srwq-compilation/episode-11.md

 "Can I talk to Arado now?"

-"He's currently on our battleship, which is rendevousing with some friends of ours off the coast."
+"He's currently on our battleship, which is rendezvousing with some friends of ours off the coast."

 You dry your eyes and pipe up.
 "I wanted to bring him along, but when I suggested he buy me some beads he ran and hid in a closet."